-The ICRC opened an office in Khartoum in 1978 and began operations during the armed conflict between the government forces and the Sudan People's Liberation Movement/Army.
-It currently addresses needs arising from armed conflicts between South Sudan and Sudan, and in Darfur.
-It works to ensure that conflict-affected people are protected in accordance with IHL and other internationally recognized standards, receive emergency aid, livelihood support and medical care, and can restore contact with relatives.
-It works with and supports the Sudanese Red Crescent Society.
+The ICRC has been present in Sudan since 1978.
+It focused on addressing the consequences of armed conflicts in Darfur and between South Sudan and Sudan.
+Based on an agreement with the authorities, it pursues discussions on the requirements/procedures necessary to fully resume its work addressing needs arising from conflicts in the country - particularly ensuring that conflict-affected people are protected in accordance with IHL and other internationally recognized standards; receive emergency aid, livelihood support and medical care; and can restore family contact.
+When operational, the ICRC works in close cooperation with and supports the Sudanese Red Crescent Society.

 BUDGET IN KCHF

-Protection 4,233
+Protection 462

-Assistance 29,213
+Assistance 856

-Prevention 3,391
+Prevention 2,691

-Cooperation with National Societies 2,618
+Cooperation with National Societies 706

-General -
+General 243

-Total 39,455
+Total 4,958

-Of which: Overheads 2,408
+Of which: Overheads 303

 PERSONNEL

-PERSONNEL

-Mobile staff 52
+Mobile staff 4

-Resident staff (daily workers not included) 699
+Resident staff (daily workers not included) 126